 You can make appointments for our coaching and counseling services via telephone, or secure video conferencing.
 Forms, handouts, worksheets, and helpful tools can be provided to you online so that we can maintain safe social distancing during this time.

 How We Can All Help

 The CDC recommends washing hands with soap and water before eating, after using the bathroom, and after blowing your nose, coughing or sneezing, and before and after caring for a sick friend or a family member.

 The most effective way to clean hands is to wet them with clean water, then apply soap and scrub for at least 20 seconds, before rinsing and drying with a clean towel.
-Our restrooms are located down the hall near the elevators.

 How to Manage Anxiety

 The good news about this virus is that we know what it is, and scientists are currently working on developing a vaccine and effective treatments.

 You can help yourself and your community by practicing good health habits.
 Eat a well-balanced diet, get plenty of rest, don’t smoke, drink moderately, wash your hands frequently, and exercise.
 These good habits will keep you healthy, and help you fight off any infection if you do happen to get sick.
 Practicing social distancing can keep us all safe.

 Check-in with friends and relatives using online, telephone, texting, and other remote communication tools.
 It’s important not to isolate from loved ones during this time of social distancing.